They can only get away with the total falsification of the present if They can make us reject the past.

 [name one year since the Ice Age in which cock-sucking wasn’t popular among approximately half of all Sapiens]

 I took all this money and pretended to be looking at colleges to the West while staying around the corner at Eddie Wilson’s gothic-Bohemian place with his Mom and their Beat Poet lodger (that is not an invention).
+The Beat Poet and former rodeo clown with a broken back.
 Once every few days I put a wet washcloth over the phone in Eddie Wilson’s bedroom and “phoned home” in the evening and reported on the hijinks of the fraternity boys at colleges that didn’t even ( as I hadn’t yet discovered) have fraternities.
 While amassing one fuck of a collection of prog-rock vinyl.
 Jethro Tull, Yes, ELP, Steeleye Span, Gentle Giant.
 I dressed up in a ridiculous disguise to meet my new girlfriend, Princess (half-Black/ half-Korean) on dates to buy records together.
 Later, she helped break the gender-barrier at West Point and went on to Wharton School of Business.
 The family compound I lived in on C—– Street at our Funeral Home featured a showroom for high-end caskets that Princess pestered me to fuck her in.
 Encolpius didn’t like Princess.
 Encolpius didn’t like any girls who liked me.
 I thought it was funny.

 The soundtrack at this point should be Emerson, Lake and Palmer.
 The magnificent Moog solo from The Beginning…